 Craufurdland Castle is one of the oldest in Scotland and has belonged to the Craufurds of Craufurdland for nearly 800 years.
 Set in 600 acres of stunning Ayrshire countryside, surrounded by woodlands yet only 20 minutes from the centre of the exciting city of Glasgow.
 Just 5 mins from Jn8 M77 and only 2 miles from the railway station.

 We sincerely hope you will have a fabulous stay, and that you will find everything you need in the house.
 We (Simon and Adity Houison Craufurd, and our two daughters, Indra and Manisha) live next door in the Laird’s House as Craufurdland is a ‘semi-detached castle’.
 Please explore the house through the links below, which will tell you about the rooms and some brief historical tales of the ancestors the rooms are named after.

 The classic Norman Barrel vault room, which is the ground floor of the 14th Century Tower House or Keep.
-The entrance doorway and window in the hall were both formed in the 1980’s when the house was split into the two houses.
-The door at far end, now takes you to the lobby of the kitchen and dining room, it was originally the foot of the spiral stairs which were added to the tower, probably in 15th Century.
+The entrance doorway and window in the hall were both formed in the 1980’s when the house was split into two houses.
+The door at the far end now takes you to the lobby of the kitchen and dining room, it was originally the foot of the spiral stairs that were added to the tower, probably in 15th Century.

 Housed in a smaller vault, the utility has a small WC at the end, with sink.
-This also contains your washing machine, and a supply of good seasoned logs for the fire in the Drawing Room, with lots of pegs you can dry any coats and waterproofs, that’s if it rains.
+This also contains your washing machine, and a supply of well-seasoned logs for the fire in the Drawing Room, with lots of pegs you can dry any coats and waterproofs, that’s if it rains.